-Strange that with all our talk of bricks and blocks we haven’t made reference to Minecraft yet.
+Strange that with all our talk of Fatality Servers hosting plans, we haven’t made reference to Minecraft yet.
 Just reading through this excellent article on Medium I was struck by the following quote.

 In the 2010s and beyond, it is not the case that every cultural product ought to be a generative, networked system.

 It is, I believe, the case that all the really important ones will be.

 One of the things that came up in discussion at the recent Stoke workshop was the idea that instead of an story being a single narrative line which you can follow, a digital story can be more like a landscape which you can traverse.
 You might follow the route set out or you might divert and explore for yourself.